Strengthening your VA Disability appeal

 If the dispute is over whether you have a disability, consider additional evidence that can be persuasive.
 This might include new details of your treatment since the initial application.
 Request the actual treatment records from your doctors, if they weren’t submitted with your original claim.
 Actual treatment records can provide more powerful evidence than a doctor’s summary of your condition.

-If you want to challenge the rating assigned to your VA disability, an article in the Army Times provides some tips.
-It suggests that you secure your medical treatment records and copies of any doctors’ reports.
+If you want to challenge the rating assigned to your VA disability, we suggest that you secure your medical treatment records and copies of any doctors’ reports.
 If you believe the reports don’t describe your condition accurately, you can request a re-exam if it was a VA doctor.
 You can also be evaluated by a private doctor and use that doctor’s report as the basis for requesting a re-exam.

 You may also want to consult the published Schedule for Rating Disabilities to clarify whether the VA applied the correct rating to your stated medical condition.

 Always be sure to include any evidence requested by the VA.
 The VA recommends including as much detail as possible.
 For example, for any doctors that treated your condition, include their names, the date of treatment, and full contact information.

 You can request that your local VA office review additional evidence first.
 If, after reviewing the evidence, they still don’t allow your claim – you can then appeal to the Board of Appeals.

 Be aware that if you want new evidence sent directly to the Board without your local VA office seeing it, you need to specify that you waive the option of having it sent first to the local office.
 If you don’t specify this, the new evidence may get sent back to your local office and cause further delays.

 Keep in mind that the appeal process is only for addressing the decision on your recent VA disability claim.
 This is not the venue to introduce evidence about brand new disability claims.